-This savory Vegan Spinach Artichoke Dip recipe is easy to make and delivers a tasty, creamy appetizer to serve with chips or crackers.
+This savory and easy Vegan Spinach Artichoke Dip recipe is easy to make and delivers a tasty, creamy appetizer to serve with chips or crackers.
 Best served hot, this cheesy dip is perfect for your next party or even a random weeknight!
 This healthy dip is dairy free and ready to go in about a half hour with minimal ingredients!

 How to Make Vegan Spinach Artichoke Dip

 It’s easy to make this dip recipe.
 Here are the steps involved.

 Begin by cooking onions in vegan butter (I used Earth Balance) until the onions are tender.
 Add flour to create a paste.
 Then add water, followed by soy sauce, garlic powder and nutritional yeast flakes.

 Next, add salt and vegan mozzarella shreds.
 Stir that over heat until the cheese melts.
 Now you’re ready to add artisan fresh chopped spinach and artichokes.

 That’s it!
 Your vegetarian spinach artichoke is ready.
 And look at that…we made this with no mayo!